tamberg/pi-etherpad/README.md

 > Note: Your computer has to be in the same Wi-Fi network.

+> Caution: This is just a proof of concept — it is not secure.

 # Make your own
 ## Get the hardware
 - [Raspberry Pi 3 B+](https://www.pi-shop.ch/raspberry-pi-3-model-b) (CHF 34)